+We work from an evolving, coherent theory of change.
 Since 1991, we have been learning from life (living systems) about how to create systems that are interdependent, adaptive and resilient.
-Everything we have done has been a conscious experiment to better understand two of life’s robust capacities: self-organization–life’s process for creating order (effectiveness) without control, and emergence–life’s means for creating system-wide change, taking things to scale.
+Everything we do is a conscious experiment to better understand two of life’s robust capacities: self-organization–life’s process for creating order (effectiveness) without control, and emergence–life’s means for creating system-wide change, taking things to scale.
 Read “Lifecycle of Emergence: Using Emergence to Take Social Innovation to Scale” by Margaret Wheatley and Deborah Frieze.

 We focus on four key activities.
-In many ways, Berkana’s work has been quite straightforward.
-We’ve named trailblazing leaders and communities; helped to connect them to one another; nourished them with relationships, learning, resources and support; and illuminated their stories as important examples of the future taking place right now.
-Although The Berkana Institute is not active at the moment, we believe that this model of Name, Connect, Nourish, Illuminate may be useful for others, especially for individuals working with concepts such as emergence and self-organizing in their organizations and communities.
+In many ways, Berkana’s work is quite straightforward.
+We name trailblazing leaders and communities, connect them to one another, nourish them with relationships, learning, resources, and support, and illuminate their stories as important examples of the future taking place right now.
+Read more about how we work.